The failure of American public education

 Only six percent of eleventh graders in 1986 could solve multi–step math problems and use basic algebra.
 Sixty percent did not know why The Federalist was written, seventy–five percent didn’t know when Lincoln was president, and one in five knew what Reconstruction was.

 Another measure of the failure of public education is that almost all institutions of higher education now provide remedial instruction to some of their students.
 The Southern Regional Education Board surveyed its members in 1986 and found that sixty percent said at least a third of their students needed remedial help.
-Surveying this evidence of failure among college-bound students, former Reagan administration official Chester E. Finn, Jr., wrote that “surely college ought to transport one’s intellect well beyond factual knowledge and cultural literacy.
+Surveying this evidence of failure among college–bound students, former Reagan administration official Chester E. Finn, Junior, wrote that “surely college ought to transport one’s intellect well beyond factual knowledge and cultural literacy.
 But it’s hard to add a second story to a house that lacks a solid foundation.”

 Why American public education fails